code-tom-code/FPGAGPUTesting/CPUDrivenGPUTest2/CPUDrivenGPUTest2.srcs/README.md

 ### ROP (ROP)

 The ROP is responsible for combining the incoming shaded pixel data from the [Texture Sampler](#Texture-Sampler-TEXSAMP) with the framebuffer color.
-It can perform additive or alpha blending, as well as a simple "overwrite" mode that ignores the framebuffer color and just uses the incoming pixel color.
-The ROP caches recently-written pixels and makes sure to read and write them to memory in whole DRAM-lines (256 bits/32 bytes) in order to maximize DRAM bandwidth.
+It can perform any of the blend ops (ADD/SUB/RSUB/MIN/MAX) and any of the blend source modes supported by D3D9 (including SEPARATE_ALPHA_BLEND).
+Dual source color blending is not yet supported as we don't yet support MRT.
+The ROP unit caches recently-written pixels and makes sure to read and write them to memory in whole DRAM-lines (256 bits/32 bytes) in order to maximize DRAM bandwidth.

 ### Scanout (SCANOUT)

-Scanout is meant to read pixel data from the framebuffer and send it out over VGA to the attached monitor.
-It also generates the VSYNC and HSYNC signals and controls timing.
+Scanout is meant to read pixel data from the framebuffer and send it out over VGA/DVI/HDMI to the attached monitor.
+It also generates the VSYNC and HSYNC signals and controls timing and HDMI framing.
 Currently only 640x480@60Hz@32bpp is supported.
-Due to interfacing with the external VGA hardware, the Scanout unit needs to run on its own clock domain (100.5MHz) that is separate from the main GPU core.
+Due to interfacing with the external monitor hardware, the Scanout unit needs to run on its own clock domain (251.25MHz) that is separate from the main GPU core.

 ### Clear Block (CLEAR)